 Bucknell University is committed to maintaining an academic environment in which members of its community can safely pursue their academic and professional activities.
 This environment cannot thrive unless each member of the University community is valued as an individual and is treated respectfully.
-Sexual Assault, Stalking, Domestic Violence and Dating Violence are antithetical to the standards and values of the University, violate University policy and, in some instances, state and federal law, and are not tolerated.
+Sexual assault, stalking, domestic violence and dating violence are antithetical to the standards and values of the University, violate University policy (and, in some instances, state and federal law) and are not tolerated.

 Bucknell policy prohibits sexual assault, stalking, dating violence and domestic violence as defined in the Clery Act and re-stated in University policy.
-Anyone can found be responsible for committing sexual assault, stalking, dating violence, or domestic violence, regardless of sex or gender.
+Anyone can be found responsible for committing sexual assault, stalking, dating violence or domestic violence, regardless of sex or gender.
+The University provides prevention training to all incoming students and new employees as well as notification of University reporting options, resources and support services available.

-The University has adopted the Bucknell University Sex Discrimination, Sexual Misconduct, Relationship Violence and Stalking Policy which provides robust procedures for reporting, receiving, responding to, and resolving complaints of sex discrimination, sexual misconduct, relationship violence and stalking.
+The University has adopted the Bucknell University Sex Discrimination, Sexual Misconduct, Relationship Violence and Stalking Policy, which provides robust procedures for reporting, receiving, responding to and resolving complaints of sex discrimination, sexual misconduct, relationship violence and stalking.
 In support of the University's obligation to provide policy and procedure statements to comply with the Clery Act, a complete copy of the University Policy is attached as Appendix A to this Report.

-The University adopts the following definitions of sexual assault, stalking, dating violence, domestic violence and consent as required by federal law and also found on page 1-3 of Appendix A.
+The University adopts the following definitions of sexual assault, stalking, dating violence, domestic violence and consent as required by federal law and also found on pages 1-3 of Appendix A. The following two sets of definitions have been adopted to comply with the Title IX Regulations issued at 34 CFR Part 106 and published on May 22, 2020, and to address concerns occurring in higher education that extend beyond the jurisdictional components of the Title IX regulations.